HyperBDR/docs/src/userguide/dr-usage-guide/dr-operations-manual-tmcae-block.md

 ### 4.6.
 Host Group - Clean Up Validation Resources

-Check the resource group that needs to clean up and verify resources, click the 'Action' button, and select the 'Clean Up Validation Resources' button.
+Check the resource group that needs to clean up and verify resources, click the **"Action"** button, and select the **"Clean Up Validation Resources"** button.

 > This operation means that the disaster recovery hosts in the host group that have already performed disaster recovery drill / takeover and the disaster recovery host instances generated on the disaster recovery platform will be deleted.
 This action prevents the risk of manual operation of deleting instances on the disaster recovery platform.